emmett-framework/emmett/README.md

 [![pip version](https://img.shields.io/pypi/v/weppy.svg?style=flat)](https://pypi.python.org/pypi/weppy)
 [![build status](https://img.shields.io/travis/gi0baro/weppy.svg?style=flat)](https://travis-ci.org/gi0baro/weppy)

-weppy is a full-stack Python framework that includes everything needed to easily create fast, scalable, and secure web applications.
+weppy is a full-stack python web framework designed with simplicity in mind.
 It takes some components from *web2py* and has a syntax inspired by *Flask*.

 The aim of weppy is to be clearly understandable, easy to be learned and to be used, so you can focus completely on your product's features:

 ```python
 from weppy import request, response